National History Bee – Sample Questions for Online Regional Qualifying Exams

 National History Bee Stage 3 – National Championships

-Same rules as at the Regional Finals, though all students will compete in 4 preliminary rounds.
+The rules used at the Regional Finals are used at the National Championships as well, except all students compete in 4 preliminary rounds (not 3).
 We anticipate there being 3 playoff rounds in each age division; approximately the top 128 students in each age division will make the playoffs.
-It is projected that in each playoff round, 8 students will play in a room, and the top 2 in each room will advance to the next round, though this will be confirmed.
+It is projected that in each playoff round, 8 students will play in a room, and the top 2 in each room will advance to the next round, though this is a function of the number of students competing, and will be finalized following the close of registration.

 All questions in the Regional Finals and National Championships of the National History Bee will take the form of a tossup question.
 Tossup questions are buzzer-based questions of short paragraph length progressing from harder to easier information from the beginning to the end of the question.
 Topics may cover any aspect of world history, including, but not limited to: historical geography, recent history, history of science, history of literature, history of the arts and music, and the history of sports and entertainment.
 Approximately 40-50% of the questions are on the history of the USA (including colonial history prior to 1776).